octobercms/docs/help-developer-guide.md

 <a name="strict-trans-tables"></a>
 ### Use the STRICT_TRANS_TABLES mode with MySQL

 When MySQL [STRICT_TRANS_TABLES mode](http://dev.mysql.com/doc/refman/5.0/en/sql-mode.html) is enabled the server performs strict data type validation.
 It is highly recommended to keep this mode enabled in MySQL during the development.
-This allows to find errors before your code gets to a client's server with the enabled strict mode.
+This allows you to find errors before your code gets to a client's server with the enabled strict mode.
 The mode can be enabled in my.cnf (Unix) or my.ini (Windows) file:

     sql_mode=STRICT_TRANS_TABLES